Burning mouth syndrome is a painful and often frustrating condition. Some patients compare it to having burned their mouth with hot coffee.

 Look up the side effects of any medications you are taking such as those used to treat high blood pressure.
 You can ask a pharmacist or use the internet for this information.
 If any of your medications are reported to cause a burning sensation in the mouth, ask your physician to consider prescribing a substitute medication.
 Also, some medications can cause dry mouth which might aggravate the condition.

-If our participating dentists determine that no oral conditions are causing the burning sensation and the steps listed above do not resolve the problem, disorders such as diabetes, abnormal thyroid conditions, Sjogren's syndrome (a rheumatological disorder), mineral deficiencies or food allergies should be investigated.
+If our approved dentists determine that no oral conditions are causing the burning sensation and the steps listed above do not resolve the problem, disorders such as diabetes, abnormal thyroid conditions, Sjogren's syndrome (a rheumatological disorder), mineral deficiencies or food allergies should be investigated.
 This usually involves referral to your family physician and the use of blood tests.

 After undergoing extensive bridge work I found it was comfortable and pain free.
 We couldn't be happier with Smile, we are pleased with the service provided!Sandra, Burleigh Heads, qld